fsprojects/fantomas/README.md

 What follows next is a few notes on the architecture, some tips to help you get started playing with the code.

 ### Architectural notes
-Fantomas' features basically consists in two commands: *format a document* or *format a selection* in the document.
+Fantomas' features are basically two commands: *format a document* or *format a selection* in the document.

-There are basically two stages:
+They both consist in the same two stages:

 - parse the code and generate the F# AST (Abstract Syntax Tree).
 This is provided by the by the FSharp.Compiler.Services library (see the `parse` function in